efkaxlog/CUDA-nbody-simulation/readme.md

 Nbody simulation using OpenGL and C++.

-Newton's laws of gravition calculated with a brute-force algorithm.
+Newton's laws of gravitation calculated with a brute-force algorithm.